 The University of North Carolina at Greensboro is a public, coeducational, doctoral-granting, residential university chartered in 1891.

-- UNCG’s enrollment is 18,000 and growing.
+- UNCG's enrollment is more than 17,000 and growing.
 Students come from 40 states and more than 70 countries.

 - UNCG typically enrolls approximately 2,500 freshmen and 1,500 transfer students each fall.